 - Under "Page Name," you can give your new module item a name.
 Only you will see it.

 - Click "Add Item."

 Leave the new item unpublished.
 It is only for you, and clicking on it will lead you to your Zoom menu (explained below).

 Your Zoom menu (pictured below) shows upcoming and previous meetings, your personal meeting room, and cloud recordings.
-When students access this menu, they only see upcoming and previous meetings.
+When students access this menu, they only see upcoming and previous meetings and the cloud recordings.

 From within the Zoom menu, select "Schedule a New Meeting" (pictured right).
 In the next page, you can choose to modify these settings:

 - When your meeting can begin, as well as Duration and the Time Zone that will be listed alongside the meeting's time.